IgniteUI/igniteui-docfx/en/components/grid/grid.md

 <div class="sample-content">
     <article class="sample-column">
         <div class="tabbar-wrapper">
-            <p> The Angular Data Grid is used as a feature-rich control for displaying data in a tabular format quickly and easily.
-Modern grids are complex and are usually packed with a set of features like data selection, excel style filtering, sorting, paging, templating, column moving, exporting to Excel, CSV, and pdf formats and more. </p>
+            <p>The Angular Data Grid is a component for displaying data in a tabular format.
+Modern grids are complex and are usually packed with a large set of features like data selection, excel style filtering, sorting, paging, grouping, templating, column moving, column pinning, exporting to Excel, CSV formats and more. </p>
         </div>
     </article>
     <article class="sample-column">